-Blue Monkey is one of the UK’s most popular 5* baby and dog-friendly coastal holiday cottages, which comfortably sleeps 10 in spacious luxury and is just a pebble’s throw from 3 gorgeous sandy beaches.
-It’s a stunning Georgian Grade II listed property with walled garden & a home away from home experience, with everything on hand, situated on the coastal path in breath taking Cawsand SE Cornwall.
+Blue Monkey is one of the UK’s most popular 5* baby and dog-friendly coastal holiday cottages.
+Our luxury holiday cottage which comfortably sleeps 10 in spacious luxury and is just a pebble’s throw from 3 gorgeous sandy beaches.
+It’s a stunning Georgian Grade II listed property with walled garden & a home away from home experience, with everything on hand, including two house kayaks that can be rented at the property.
+Our seaside cottage is situated on the coastal path between Kingsand and breath taking Cawsand SE Cornwall.
 Five minutes from Polhawn Fort, less than 4 hours from London, it is a true haven that makes it a perfect child & pet-friendly holiday home with full concierge service provided.

 For peace of mind that your holiday is automatically & securely booked, please complete these 3 simple steps:

 1. Check dates are free via – Calendar

 2. Complete party details via – Contact Page

 3. Make secure payment via – Book Page

 Blue Monkey is perfect for two families with pets & children to share & over 80% of guests are through personal recommendations.